martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 Using full curly-infix
 ======================

+Basic curly-infix provides useful features, but we have additional tiers that provide more improvements to standard Lisp syntax.
+Let's move on to "full" curly-infix.

 You can enable full curly-infix by running:

     (readable:enable-full-curly-infix)

-In full curly-infix, the list elements inside {...} are (recursively) neoteric-expressions... but only inside some {...}.
+In full curly-infix, the list elements inside {...} are (recursively) neoteric-expressions.
 In neoteric-expressions, an expression of the form f(...) is treated the same as (f ...).
 Thus, inside a curly-infix list, cos(0) is treated the same as (cos 0), which evaluates to 1.
 So we can do this:

     {cos(0) + 1}